 How to get started:

 Contact a mortgage lender or a real estate agent, who will assist you in qualifying for a loan and selecting a home.
-If you or your lender/agent has any questions, contact the Hall County Housing Information Specialist Joy Walker at email@example.com or (770) 535-8274.
+If you or your lender/agent has any questions, contact the Hall County Grants Division by phone at (770) 535-8274 or email.